All articles

 Travel insurance card by PassportCard

-Best of all, PassportCard’s instant payouts mean less time doing admin in your stateroom and more time exploring your ship, or the ports you stop at.
-So, if you had to visit the doctor on a cruise ship for example, you would simply call PassportCard and if the claim is approved, they would put money onto the card so you could pay the doctor on the spot.
+PassportCard’s instant payouts mean less time doing admin in your stateroom and more time exploring your ship, or the ports you stop at.
+So, if you had to visit the doctor on a cruise ship, simply call PassportCard and if the claim is approved, they put money onto the card so you can pay the doctor on the spot.
 No paperwork, no receipts, no hassle!

 Extra hangers and over-door storage